nihelbenhajyahia/UserManagement/README.md

    3- run as spring boot application
 tomcat default port is 8080
 the application is then up on localhost:8080
 ### Api test on postman
-1- url to create a user:
+user management Api collection contains:
-   localhost:8080/user/create
+1- create user Api: url to create a user: localhost:8080/user/create
    you need a request body of type Json
-2- url to display all user details: localhost:8080/user/all
+2- select all users Api: url to display all user details: localhost:8080/user/all
-3- url to display detail of user who had id passed on path variable: localhost:8080/user/{id}
+3- select user by id Api: url to display detail of user who had id passed on path variable: localhost:8080/user/{id}
 ### Api test on Swagger
 url Swagger: http://localhost:8080/swagger-ui/#/user-controller